Non-negative curvature and torus actions: Preliminaries

-The following proposition and corollary are straightforward generalizations of Theorem 1.6 and Corollary 1.7 in \cite{KMP}, respectively.
-We leave the proofs to the reader.
+In the following proposition and corollary, we see that for a restricted class of torus actions the isotropy subgroups will span the torus.
+They are straightforward generalizations of Theorem 1.6 and Corollary 1.7 in Kim, McGavran and Pak, \cite{KMP}, respectively and we leave the proofs to the reader.

-\begin{proposition} Let $T^k$ act on $M^n$ effectively, where $M^n$ is a simply-connected, closed manifold of dimension $n$.
-Suppose further that all isotropy subgroups are connected, all singular orbits correspond to points on the boundary of the quotient space, there are no exceptional orbits and $M^n/T^k=D^{n-k}$.
-Then no subgroup $T^l$ ($k> l\geq 1$) can contain all nonfree elements of $T^k$. \end{proposition}
+\begin{proposition} Let $T^k$ act on $M^n$ effectively, where $M^n$ is a closed, simply connected manifold of dimension $n$.
+Suppose further that all isotropy subgroups are connected, all singular orbits correspond to points on the boundary of the quotient space, and $M^n/T^k=D^{n-k}$.
+Then no subgroup $T^l$, $k> l\geq 1$, can contain all elements of $T^k$ that act nonfreely on $M^n$. \end{proposition}

-\begin{corollary} With the same hypotheses as in Proposition \ref{nonfree}, all isotropy subgroups must generate the whole group $T^k$ and there are at least $k$ different circle isotropy subgroups of $T^k$. \end{corollary}
+\begin{corollary} With the same hypotheses as in Proposition \ref{nonfree}, the isotropy subgroups of the $T^k$-action on $M^n$ span $T^k$ and there are at least $k$ different circle isotropy subgroups of $T^k$. \end{corollary}